ZacharyPax/WatchtowerStack/README.md

    - Lazarus: An Ubuntu Server Installation that does Internal Watchtower Stack status monitoring, orchestration, and alerting.

-   - Ezra: Provides machine learning analysis for Prometheus Data to detect anomalies.
+   - Watchtower-WINE: Provides machine learning analysis for Prometheus Data to detect anomalies.

    - Bathsheba: An Ubuntu Server installation that does LAN infrastructure monitoring and uptime calculations.

    - Peter: An Ubuntu Server installation that scrapes SNMP data from network devices with LibreNMS.
+This data is then exposed to Prometheus Pushgateway for scraping by the Prometheus database.

    - Jezebel: A Kali GNU/Linux installation running OpenVAS for vulnerability detection.

    - Micah: A Rocky GNU/Linux installation used to host an InfluxDB database and scrape API metrics.
+This data is then piped into Grafana.

    - Gideon: An Ubuntu Server installation that monitors infrastructure on the WAN and sends that data to Prometheus.